 8. Matching Swimbaits to Ocean Conditions

-- Clear water & bright sun: Natural hues (white, pearl, olive) with subtle UV accents.
+- Clear Water & Bright Sun: Use natural hues (white, pearl, olive) with subtle accents.

-- Weedbeds & mangroves: Smaller 2″ patterns with weedless heads for clean retrieves.
+- Weedbeds & Mangroves: Choose smaller 2″ patterns with weedless heads.

 9. Data & Real-World Success Stories

-A 2024 pilot program aboard a 20′ center console compared three swimbait patterns over 10 two‑hour afternoon sessions on the Chesapeake Bay.
+A pilot program conducted aboard a 20′ center console in the Chesapeake Bay evaluated three swimbait patterns over ten sessions:

 Pattern | Avg.
 Strikes per Session | Avg.
 Fish Landed | Main Species |